pistolphat/ClassBank---Backend/README.md

 ## User Stories

-A User must Signup or Login for access.
+** User will need proper credentials in order to be redirect onto GA's repositories.

-A User can view all data within the database linked.
+A User can view all links being pulled from API.

 A User can add, update, or delete an entry.
 (Work in progress)

-A User can logout, wiping all current User session, until next sign on.

 ## Getting Started